BrinonBat/EvolutionaryAlgorithm/README.md

  - [ ] selection functions
  - [x] 30 random seeds
  - [x] print only the time spent and remaining
+ - [x] loop of the current seed end when the goal is reached
  - [ ] list configurations to be tested
  - [x] launch instances with all the seed, and THEN make a graph (mean of the means)
  - [ ] make a new version with evolutive changes on mutations